Switching the Paper Mill

 The tower operator gives us the go ahead, and we roll slowly past the tower.
 We have to make our first stop of the day at the sidings serving the huge Westvaco Paper mill complex at Luke.
 We need to leave behind our pulpwood loads, chemical cars and two of our empty boxes on the siding, and pick up a few more empty coal hoppers, and four empty wood chip cars.
 We have to work fast, because the tail end of our train is still out on the main, and AJ-2 has a second section that just cleared the signal at Deal.

 It doesn’t take long to take care of business, and we are again underway.
 There’s a long steady climb up from Luke to the summit, where we will again cross the Potomac, this time over a through truss steel bridge.
 Just beyond the bridge, we have to make another stop, calling on the truck dump at Shaw.
 This small facility produces three cars of bituminous every two days.
 The conductor checks his paper work, and tells the brakeman which cars will be set off.
 We’ll also be picking up the cars filled with the last two day’s work while we’re here.
-The next stop will be Chaffee, where we will be exchanging 10 empties for 10 loads, which will go to Elkins for assembly into an eastbound train to Baltimore.
+The next stop will be Thomas, where we will be exchanging 10 empties for 10 loads from the Francis Branch, which will go to Elkins for assembly into an eastbound train to Baltimore.

 Back to Top